nishtwowhoo/BitTyme/README.md

 ### 🎯 The Problem

 #### Problem Context & Root Causes
 For university students, academic burnout is rarely triggered by a single massive event, such as a final exam.
-Instead, it is the cumulative result of a silent, multi-dimensional pile up of daily stressors [3].
-Students constantly juggle lectures, part-time employment, group projects, student club commitments, and basic household errands [3].
+Instead, it is the cumulative result of a silent, multi-dimensional pile up of daily stressors.
+Students constantly juggle lectures, part-time employment, group projects, student club commitments, and basic household errands.
 Because cognitive and physical stress accumulation is invisible, students struggle to gauge their active limits.
-They continuously accept new responsibilities, sacrifice sleep, and run on empty until sudden exhaustion hits [3].
+They continuously accept new responsibilities, sacrifice sleep, and run on empty until sudden exhaustion hits.

 #### The Target Stakeholders
-Our primary users are highly active university students who balance complex, non-academic responsibilities alongside their degree programs [3].
+Our primary users are highly active university students who balance complex, non-academic responsibilities alongside their degree programs.
 This includes working student-professionals, student organization leaders, and final-year students managing intensive research projects.

 #### Why Existing Market Solutions Fail
 Industry standard tools like **Google Calendar, Notion, and Todoist** are fundamentally time-centric or task-centric.
 They treat a calendar hour of passive laundry exactly the same as a calendar hour of a high stakes examination.
 These applications operate under the assumption of infinite human capacity, encouraging users to pack schedules with back-to-back blocks.
 They fail to account for real cognitive and emotional bandwidth limits, allowing users to overbook themselves continuously until burnout occurs.